epfl-ada/ada-2020-project-milestone-p3-p3_to-infinity-ada-beyond/README.md

 # User Movement in Location-Based Social Networks in Megalopolises

 ## Abstract
 Foursquare is a location-based social network based on check-ins similar to Gowalla and Brightkite.
 In this case, the dataset contains information about check-ins for two densely populated cities: New York City and Tokyo.
 The idea behind this extension is to study the effect of human mobility in much more densely populated areas.
 Indeed, a lot of people move to such attractive cities looking for out of habit experiences.
 By comparing the mobility patterns from these two megalopolises to those showcased in the paper “Friendship and Mobility”, we hope to pinpoint trends which would justify this attraction to cities.
 Given that these cities are bubbling with life, we would like to investigate and understand if daily routines are still present, or if there is more entropy in human movement.
+Collecting such information and understanding the patterns holds great implications in multiple domains.
+Not only does it provide useful knowledge in order to optimize urban planning, it also informs greatly on a larger scale, indicating which activity is most done, where and when.
+In the current context of Covid19, such information can contribute greatly to predict where the clusters have a higher tendency to form, and how they will most likely spread.

 ## Research Questions
 * When looking at users’ check-ins: Do they limit themselves to a work/home pattern, or is there more variety in their check-ins?
 Moreover, are these check-ins more spread out or constrained to their neighborhood.
 Are these trends periodic or do users often discover new places?